theraot/Theraot/readme.md

     - `ReentryGuard`: A helper class that allows to protect a code from reentry.
     - `SingleTimeExecution`: A thread-safe way to wrap code to be called only once.
     - `ThreadinHelper`: Provides unique ids for managed threads, generic `VolatileRead` and *Write, and conditional `SpinWait`.
 [See Note 5]
-    - `Work`: a task scheduler implementation, intended to be part of the backport of `System.Threading.Tasks`.

 Note 1: `EqualityComparerHelper<T>` creates equality comparers for delegates, tuples, and Needles [See "Needle" below] among others.
 This facilitates their use as keys in dictionaries.